ramospedro21/ramospedro21/README.md

 ### Hi there 👋

- I'm [Pedro Ramos](https://www.linkedin.com/in/pedro-ramos-97168a189/), a Full Stack Developer 🚀 from Brazil, currently, I'm a employed at [@Ipê](https://ipe.digital/).
-Beside's programming, I enjoy taste some different beers that i find in supermarket, food and traveling.
+ I'm [Pedro Ramos](https://www.linkedin.com/in/pedro-ramos-97168a189/), a Full Stack Developer 🚀 from Brazil, currently.
+Now i'm open for work, looking for new positions in the market.
+Beside's programming, I love go to gym, play basketball and spend some time with my dog

 **Talking about Personal Stuffs:** 🔭